oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 ## Optimization tree

 The context of the optimizations is also collected when `-Dgraal.OptimizationLog` is enabled.
-This is achieved by setting the graph's `OptimizationLog` as the `CompilationListener`.
-We establish parent-child relationships between optimization phases and optimization entries.
-The result is a tree of optimizations.
+This is achieved by notifying the graph's `OptimizationLog` whenever an optimization phase is entered or exited.
+We establish parent-child relationships between optimization phases and optimizations.
+The result is an optimization tree.

-- We create an artificial `optimizationTree`, which is the root.
-- When a phase is entered (`CompilationListener#enterPhase`), the new phase is a child of the phase that entered this phase.
-- When an optimization is logged via the `report` method, it is attributed to its parent phase.
+We create an artificial `RootPhase`, which is the root of the tree and initially is the *current phase*.
+When a phase is entered, the new phase is a child of the current phase and after that the current phase is set to the newly-entered phase.
+When an optimization is logged via the `report` method, it is attributed to the current phase.
+When a phase is exited, the current phase is updated to the parent of the just exited phase.

 The ASCII art below is a snippet of an optimization tree.